-A reduction of \$330 million in General Fund capacity would have serious consequences for the City's capital assets and programs.
-In FY2018 alone, the City would spend less than 20% of the recommended \$38.6 million on Facilities Renewals and Right-of-Way Infrastructure Renewals.
-The results would greatly increase the renewal program backlog.
+Though another source emerged in this instance, it is worth noting that a reduction of \$330 million in General Fund capacity would have had serious consequences for the City's capital assets and program.
+In FY2018 alone, the City would have spent less than

+20% of the recommended \$38.6 million on Facilities Renewals and Right-of-Way Infrastructure.
+The results would have greatly increased the renewal program backlog.
+It is important that San Francisco prioritize its critical Pay-Go Program needs now and in the future.